What is Workplace Abuse?

 Who am I?

-I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned workplace abuse advocate-developer.
+I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned workplace abuse advocate.
 The workplace abuse I experienced in 2019 was catastrophic.
-Today, I’m committed to slaying the dragon that nearly destroyed me.
+Today, I’m committed to slaying the dragon that almost destroyed me.

 What sets me apart?

-By placing politics aside and looking at workplace abuse empirically, I’m free to focus on developing win-wins for employees and employers alike, rather than absurdly shaming employers – our fellow stakeholders – as most of my counterparts do.
+By looking at workplace abuse empirically rather than ideologically, I’m free to focus on developing wins for employees and employers alike, rather than absurdly shaming employers as my counterparts do.

-You can read more about my approach to workplace abuse here:
+You can learn more about my approach to workplace abuse by reading here:

 To Potential Collaborators

-I am currently reaching out to key stakeholders with the reach, the resources, and the fire-in-the-belly to work together to confront workplace abuse once-and-for-all.
-If those criteria match you and your organization, please reach out.
+I am currently reaching out to key stakeholders who have the reach, the resources, and the fire-in-the-belly to work together to confront workplace abuse once-and-for-all.
+If you understand the complexities of workplace abuse as I do, and you’re in a position to help, please reach out.